AsaCooperStickland/situational-awareness-evals/README.md

-# SitA project
+# Code for "Out of context, not out of mind: On measuring situational awareness in LLMs"
+Note this is a cleaned up version of our original codebase, without a proper commit history.
+Key contributions to the original code were made by Meg Tong, Lukas Berglund, Max Kaufmann, Mikita Balesni and Tomasz Korbak.

-## Installation
+## Installation.

-1. Clone the repo with `git clone https://github.com/AsaCooperStickland/situational-awareness.git`.
+1. Clone the repo with `git clone https://github.com/AsaCooperStickland/situational-awareness-evals.git`.
-- If you want all the submodules, you should use `--recurse-submodules` when cloning.
-- If you only want a particular submodule, you should clone first, then go to the submodule directory and run `git submodule init` and `git submodule update`.
 2. Run `pip install -e .`.
 You may need to upgrade your version of pip.
 3. `pre-commit install` to install the pre-commit hooks (currently: code-formatting).

 ## OpenAI API

-1. Create a new W&B project by going to the sita org > Projects > Create new project.
+1. Create a new W&B project by going to the your org > Projects > Create new project.
 2. Send a finetuning run with
 ```
 openai api fine_tunes.create -m {model}